slobzheninov/Glyphs-Scripts/README.md

 ## Kern to max
 For the current pair in the edit view, sets the kerning to maximum.
 Maximum is the half width of the narrower layer in the pair.
 Useful for kerning (but not overkerning) stuff like .T. or 'A'

+## Reorder Shapes
+A better algorithm for correcting order of shapes (paths, components).
+It orders paths by length, y, and x.
+It orders components by glyph name, y, x.
+Works somewhat more reliably than Glyphs' own shape ordering tool.

 ## Overlap Nodes
 Very specific tool that helps to solve kinks on terminals between narrow and normal widths.
 Converts this: